SaiKrishnaMohan7/Playground/k8s/README.md

   - Something similar for statefulsets: `The StatefulSet "redis" is invalid: spec: Forbidden: updates to statefulset spec for fields other than 'replicas', 'template', and 'updateStrategy' are forbidden`

 - Solution: Deployment object
-  - Maintains a set of identical pods, ensuring they have correct config and the right number of them
+  - Maintains a set of identical pods, ensuring they have correct config and the right number of them (Very similar to the ReplicaSet spec; They both look exactly the same except `kind`)
+  - Deployments help in managing updates to images running in pods, any update (RollingUpdate stragtegy is default) and scaling

 ## Pods vs Deployments